Wright0/PDA-static-dynamic-testing/testing_task_1.md

 class CardGame

   def checkforAce(card)
-    # There is no consistency in method naming.
-The above looks like it is trying to be camel case, but the "f" in "for" should be capital then.
-    # I also wonder if this is the best name for this method.
-Could be something like "isAce" (if we're going camel case) because we're getting back a true or false.
-Since this is ruby, could also be "isAce?".
+    # You don't use camel case for ruby methods.
-    # Finally, this should be a class method, not an object method.
-That means adding self.
+    # This should be a class method, not an object method.
+That means adding self in front of the method name.
     if card.value = 1
       # Should be ==, not =.
 We're comparing, not assigning.
       return true